asanetargoss/equilinox_guides/performance/memory.md

 ./Equilinox_launch.bat
 ~~~

-When in your world, you should see RAM usage for Equilinox be above 256, but below the max value you have set.
+When in your world, you should see RAM usage for Equilinox be above 256, but at or below the max value you have set.
 In Task Manager or equivalent, the program will not be called Equilinox, and instead will just be called Java.

 ## Appendix